Fall of the Fascist regime in Italy: The loss of Tunis

 The fall of Tunis on 13 May 1943 radically changed the strategic situation.
 It was important for Germany to control Italy, which had turned into an external stronghold of the Reich, because they were susceptible to invasion.
-The Germans developed plans for operations Alarich and Konstantin, devoted respectively to the occupation of Italy and to the Balkan areas occupied by the Italian Army, in order to take control of Italy and disarm the Italian forces after their expected armistice with the Allies.
-In preparation, the Germans wanted to increase land forces in Italy.
-Ambrosio and Mussolini refused and asked only for more airplanes because they wanted to preserve Italian independence.
-On 11 June 1943, the Allies captured the island of Pantelleria, the first part of Italy to be lost.
-Pantelleria had been turned into a citadel by Mussolini, but – unlike Malta – it fell to the Allies without much resistance after a week-long heavy bombardment.
+The Germans developed plans for operations "Alarich" and "Konstantin", devoted respectively to the occupation of Italy and of the Balkan areas occupied by the Italian Army, in order to take control of Italy and disarm the Italian forces after their expected armistice with the Allies.
+In preparation, the Germans wanted to increase their land forces in Italy.
+Ambrosio and Mussolini refused and asked only for more airplanes, because they wanted to preserve Italian independence.
+On 11 June 1943, the Allies captured the island of Pantelleria, the first part of metropolitan Italy to be lost.
+Pantelleria had been turned into a citadel by Mussolini, but it fell to the Allies without much resistance after a week-long heavy bombardment.
 It was now apparent that the next Allied move would be the invasion of Sicily, Sardinia, Corsica or Greece.

 In mid-May, the King started to consider exiting the war after being persuaded by Duke Pietro d'Acquarone, Minister of the Royal House, who was worried about the future of the monarchy.
 Italian public opinion was starting to turn against the monarchy after the King's inaction.
-At the end of May, two high-ranking politicians of the pre-Fascist age, Ivanoe Bonomi and Marcello Soleri, were received by d'Acquarone and the King's aide-de-camp, Gen. Puntoni.
-On 2 and 8 June, they were received in audience by the King where they pressed for the arrest of Mussolini and the nomination of a military government, but they were left frustrated by the monarchical inaction.
+At the end of May, two high-ranking politicians of the pre-Fascist age, Ivanoe Bonomi and Marcello Soleri, were received by d'Acquarone and the King's aide-de-camp, Gen. Paolo Puntoni.
+On 2 and 8 June, they were received in audience by the King, where they pressed for the arrest of Mussolini and the nomination of a military government, but they were left frustrated by the monarchical inaction.
 On 30 June, Bonomi met Crown Prince Umberto and proposed three generals (Ambrosio, Marshal Pietro Badoglio and Enrico Caviglia) as Mussolini's potential successors.
 On 4 July, Badoglio was received by Umberto, who implied that the Crown was no longer opposed to a change in government.
 The following day, Ambrosio proposed that the King appoint Badoglio or Caviglia to head any government that replaced Mussolini.
-Caviglia, a high-ranking freemason, was considered too old for such a difficult task despite his anti-fascist stance.
-Badoglio, who had resigned as Chief of the General Staff after the Greece debacle in 1941, had become a bitter enemy of Mussolini and wanted revenge.
+Caviglia, a high-ranking freemason, was considered too old for such a difficult task despite his anti-Fascist stance.
+Badoglio, who had resigned as Chief of the General Staff after the debacle of the invasion of Greece in 1941, had become a bitter enemy of Mussolini and wanted revenge.
 He was a personal friend of Duke d'Acquarone, who had been his aide-de-camp, and both – like Caviglia – were freemasons.
 A collaboration between the two Marshals was inconceivable because Caviglia hated Badoglio.